 research education, academic writing, public engagement, funding, other eccentricities.

-Research English At Durham brings you the latest books news, literary research, and events from the UK's leading Department of English Studies at Durham University
+Literature research, book news, and events from the world-class Department of English Studies at Durham University

 A Creative & Critical Writing PhD Sketchbook